eelcovv/dotfiles/git/README.md

-# ssh
+# git

-Configuration for my ssh hosts.
+Global configuration for git.

 To create the symlinks in the home directory, run the following command from **this** directory: